Skip to main content

 A-Level Maths Formula Booklet: What's Included and How to Use It

-Guide to the A-Level Maths formula booklet for AQA, Edexcel and OCR.
-Learn what's included, what to memorise and how to use it in exams.
+Complete guide to the AQA A level maths formula booklet.
+Learn what's included, what you must memorise, and how to use it effectively in your exams.

 Do All Exam Boards Provide a Formula Booklet?

-All three boards include the more complex formulas you’ll need, but they expect you to know fundamental formulas from memory.
-The booklet is provided at the start of each exam paper and is the same for AS and A-Level.
+All three boards include the complex formulas you’ll need, but they expect you to know the fundamentals from memory.
+No shortcuts there.
+The booklet arrives at the start of each exam paper and it’s identical for AS and A-Level.
+For a quick-reference version you can use during revision, see our formula sheets.

 What’s Inside the A-Level Maths Formula Booklet?